 In fact, knowing what insurance to tackle first, second, third, etc, can help you maximize coverage and save money.

-So if you’re ready to take action and get a handle on all your insurance policies, today’s post is for you.
+So if you’re ready to optimize your insurance policies and take action, today’s post is for you.

-First, grab these free hand-crafted insurance checklists and workflows:
+First, grab our free insurance checklists and workflows:

 - Health and Life Insurance: Questions You Need to Ask in 2020 [PDF Checklist]

 - Top 20 Issues to Consider When Reviewing Your Home and Auto Insurance [PDF Checklist]